 GTUK Senior Instructors

-We are proud at this time in our history to be part of the Unified International Taekwon-do Federation (UITF) This will make certain that our national squads enjoy an abundance of International Championships at European and World level in the future...
+We are proud at this time in our history to be founder members of a new and exciting group OPEN ITF TAEKWONDO.
+This will make certain that our national squads enjoy an abundance of International Championships at European and World level in the future…

 This international organisation is unique in its structure allowing autonomy to member groups, and are positively a modern approach to the future of Taekwon-do.
-The UITF is headed by an indisputable original pioneer 9th degree Grand Master Hwang Kwang Sung.
 Our association has access to international instructor courses, seminars & international degree certification.
 The association has a vibrant future for all our membership and up and coming black belts.